 3. Promote your salon app on the mirror

-Walls, mirrors, doors, your waiting area table.
+Graphics of your branded salon booking app can be installed on walls, mirrors, doors, your waiting area table.
 Use the furniture and space in your salon to put up a sheet or photo advertising your online bookings.
 Cash in on clients who want to book, rebook and manage their appointments in their own time.

 4. Get the rebooking, but if not, advise booking online

 You should always try to get the rebooking when clients are paying at the front desk, and do this directly through your salon booking software.
 However, if they don’t want to rebook on the day, take it as an opportunity to tell them about your salon’s online booking system and how they can book from the comfort of their home.